dandavison/notes/pages/group_theory/group_theory.md

   identity, 3 transitions[ref]A transition is a permutation that switches two elements and leaves all other alone[/ref] and two cyclic permutations.

-Note that in the first two examples, the elements being composed are numbers or
-matrices: they are not themselves functions.
-However, in $S_2$ and $S_3$, the *elements* being composed are already function-like objects (a permutation of
-$n$ objects is a bijection from the set to itself).

-Hang on, is that true?
-Both multiplication by a complex number, and matrix multiplication, can be viewed as composition of functions (a complex number rotates and scales the complex plane, and a matrix is a linear transformation).

-A **homomorphism** is a map from one group to another.
+A **homomorphism** is a map[ref]"map" is a synonym of "function".[/ref] from one group to another.
 If it is bijective, it is an **isomorphism**.
-If it is bijective and from one group to itself then it is an **automorphism**.
+If it is bijective and from a group to itself (i.e. a permutation of the group elements) then it is an **automorphism**.
+The critical feature of all these maps is that they "preserve group structure", i.e. they preserve the relationships among group elements defined by the group operation.
+Suppose that they map from group
+$G$ to group $G'$.
+Then the preservation-of-structure criterion is that the map sends a product $g_1 \circ g_2$ to the product of whatever the separate elements are sent to:

+$$
+f(g_1 \circ g_2) = f(g1) \circ f(g_2)
+$$

+There the composition on the left is happening in $G$ and the composition on the right is happening in $G'$.
+(For an automorphism, $G=G'$.)

-Note that these concepts are maps from one group to another, i.e. they take in an element $g \in G$ and output an element $g' \in G'$.
-The element $g$ may itself already be a map of sorts (e.g. if it is a permutation in $S_3$, or if it is a matrix).
+Note that an element such as $g_1$ that is being sent somewhere by a morphism may itself already be a map of sorts, e.g. if it is a permutation in
+$S_3$.
+This is potentially confusing, since an automorphism can be thought of as a permutation of group elements.
+So an automorphism on $S_3$ is a permutation of group elements that are themselves permutations of some generic labeled objects.

 ### Inverse of an automorphism is an automorphism